-The above shown event is fired with two qualifiers - @Blog and @Updated.
-An observer method is notified if the set of observer qualifiers is a subset of the fired event's qualifiers.
+An observer method is only notified if all the observed qualifiers are specified when the event is fired.
 Assume the following observers in this example:

 '''

 public void afterBlogUpdate(@Observes @Updated @Blog Document document) { ... }

 '''

 '''

 public void afterDocumentUpdate(@Observes @Updated Document document) { ... }

 '''